snap-stanford/snap-python/doc/source/reference/composite.rst

-   Below is some code demonstrating the use of the TVec type:
+   Below is some code demonstrating the use of the :class:`TVec` type:

       >>> vec1 = snap.TIntV.GetV(1, 2, 3, 4, 5, 6, 7, 8, 9)
       >>> vec1.IsIn(5)